This post may contain affiliate links. Please see my disclosure policy for details.

 The queen of crime herself stepped aboard the Steam Ship Sudan to sail down the Nile.
 She travelled throughout Egypt in 1937.
 This cruise, and the Old Cataract Hotel in Aswan, inspired her to write her famous novel ‘Death on the Nile’.

-Decades later, it has been the star attraction and shooting location for scenes in modern film and TV adaptations.
+Decades later, it has been the star attraction and filming location for scenes in modern film and TV adaptations.
 Most famously, Death on the Nile in 2004 starring David Suchet

 During my Nile cruise aboard the MS Mayfair from Aswan to Luxor, I spotted the SS Sudan pulling into Kom Ombo port.
 I instantly recognised it and was dying to take a look around.
 My tour guide, Eid, used to work on board the ship and knew it well.

 He also knew the manager of the Steam Ship Sudan and managed to score me a free tour!
 A.K.A I got to snoop around the ship for a few hours.
 I was over the moon with excitement!

 It felt surreal to wander around the filming location of a movie I have been watching for years.
 Here’s a tour of Agatha Christie’s Nile Cruise, the boat used in Death on the Nile.

 Agatha Christie Nile Cruise: The history of Steam Ship Sudan